brimcg/Fiat500ePort/README.md

   - Remove fender well cover from the wheel area which exposes the electrical leads and port

 ### Port Removal
+- Remove plastic port surround
+  - Use plastic pry tool to avoid scratching paint.
+There are two connecting tabs on the backside to the left and the right of the center hole
+- Remove 4 nuts from attachment plate
+- Remove outside attachment plate
+  - This took some prying on ours because of glue buildup from previous repair
+- Push port through hole into fender well
+- Pry plastic binding post away that connects port to inside attachment plate

 ### Port Installation